TikhonJelvis/website/drafts/Generating Mazes with Inductive Graphs/index.md

 ## DFS

 Our maze algorithm is going to be a randomized depth-first search.
 We can first write a simple, non-random DFS and then go from that to our maze algorithm.
+That's one of my favorite ways to implement more difficult algorithms: start with something really simple and iterate.

-This is actually going to be pretty similar to `mapNodes` except that we're going to build up a list of visited nodes as we go along instead of building a new graph.
-It is also a *directed* traversal unlike the undirected map.
+The basic DFS is actually pretty similar to `mapNodes` except that we're going to build up a list of visited nodes as we go along instead of building a new graph.
+It's also a *directed* traversal unlike the *undirected* map.

 The first version of our DFS will take a graph and traverse it starting from an arbitrary node, returning a list of the nodes visited in order.
 Here's the code: